Taking Voiceover Risks that Pay Off

 Initially, I consciously decided that I would pass on attending because of the risk involved for me.
 Sharing what I deem as risks are even too personal for me to reveal, but it’s along the lines of finally stepping up to the plate and being afraid of failure, falling on my face as I step up to the plate…or possibly even being blacklisted from my own industry when they find out what I have or haven’t done.

-Will I be looked down upon?
+Would I be looked down upon?
 Well, who cares really.
 I would certainly recover from that.

-Here’s why I SHOULD go:
+Here’s the reasons why I told myself I SHOULD go:

 …to know the players in my industry